 Visit our Brands and Promotions website.

-A. Yes.
+Yes.
 This substitution can also be found on each Hershey's Cocoa can.
 3 level tablespoons of cocoa plus 1 tablespoon shortening equals 1 ounce of unsweetened baking chocolate.